NLnetLabs/rpki-doc/source/routinator/manual-page.rst

 The configuration file can contain the following entries.
 All path values are interpreted relative to the directory the configuration file is located in.
-All values can be overwritten via the command line options.
+All values can be overridden via the command line options.

 repository-dir
       A string containing the path to the directory to store the local